wffls/waffles/docs/guides/deploying-a-consul-cluster.md

 ## Description

-This recipe will show one way of deploying a Consul cluster with Waffles.
+This guide will show one way of deploying a Consul cluster with Waffles.

 ## Steps